chrisbanes/ActionBar-PullToRefresh/README.md

  * ScrollView
  * WebView

 If the View you want to use is not listed above, you can easily add support in your own code by providing a `ViewDelegate`.
-See the 'Delegates' section below for more info.
+See the `ViewDelegate` section below for more info.

 ---